unikorn-cloud/identity/README.md

 This will require the callback URI to be registered as trusted.
 The identity provider will give you an issuer or discovery endpoint, client ID and client secret for the following steps.

-**NOTE**: Only Google Identity and Microsoft Entra are currently supported.
+> [!NOTE]

-**NOTE**: Google Identity will need the Directory Service API enabling in the Cloud Console for RBAC integration.
+> Only Google Identity, Microsoft Entra and GitHub are currently supported.

-**NOTE**: Documentation for individual providers is provided by them.
+> Documentation for individual providers is provided by them.

 ### Installing the Service with Helm